 Hafnium Bohr model

-The Bohr model of hafnium contains a nucleus having 72 protons and 106 neutrons in the center, and around this nucleus, there are six electron shells containing 72 electrons.
+The hafnium Bohr model depicts a nucleus with 72 protons and 106 neutrons.
+Surrounding this nucleus are six electron shells, holding a total of 72 electrons.

 Steps